Native Creekside Plants for the East Bay

 LARGE TO MEDIUM SHRUBS

 • Creek dogwood (Cornus californica, rubra): Large streamside deciduous shrub or small tree with small white flowers, colorful red bark, and fruits that birds love.
+Spreads by rooting branches and will take over.

 • Blue elderberry (Sambucus mexicana) Large deciduous shrub or small tree with feathery foliage, white flower heads, blue berries that make delicious jam.